 The following functions are defined in this instantiation of the generic reference architecture:

-- The Energy Information AF is instantiated in the 5GMS AF and has some or all of the following responsibilities, depending on its current provisioning state obtained from the 5GMS AF:
+- The Energy Information AF is instantiated in the 5GMS AF and has some or all of the following responsibilities, depending on its current provisioning state obtained from the 5GMS AF (which includes the Energy Information Exposure Specification provisioned by 5GMS Application Providers – see clause 7.8):

-- Subscribes to and consumes NF Energy Information from the Energy Information Function (as defined in TS 23.501 [72])
+- Subscribes to and consumes NF Energy Information from the Energy Information Function (as defined in TS 23.501 [72]) according to the Energy Exposing Specification.

-- Subscribes to and consumes AS Energy Information from the Application Server.
+- Subscribes to and consumes AS Energy Information from the Application Server according to the Energy Information Exposure Specifications.

 - Collates and exposes the above Energy Information to the Energy Information Collector in the UE via the data plane.